JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 > MIT | 👔 A collection of cv and resume templates written in LaTeX.
 Leave an issue if your language is not supported!

-You can combine both worlds, take a theme, and edit it with overleaf:
+You can combine both worlds, take a theme, and **edit it with overleaf**:

 * https://latexcv.pro/
 * https://www.overleaf.com/latex/templates/jan-kusters-classic-cv/tvghvdsffwgs